Finder: Searching for Files

 ->files('*.php'); // plus all PHP files

-Symlinks are also considered directories or files.
+Symlinks are also treated as directories or files.

 Finder::findFiles('*.php')